vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 Before creating our resources we'll **browse to https:whatismyipaddress.com** from our **personal computer** and take note of this in a text file.

+*This is number 1 from the lab overview image explanation.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/75a13f40-051d-47c1-8940-6dfeae85bbfe">

 <br>
 <br>
 <br>

-Create your resource group and virtual machine then login.
-Pick a region different from your own.
+Create your resource group and virtual machine then login. **Pick a different region** from your own.

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/b5fd3801-609c-45ce-bd2f-d844a62323ea">